 The Maryland Court of Special Appeals today decided the informed consent medical malpractice case of Mahler v.
 Johns Hopkins University.
 The court overturned a Baltimore judge’s decision to grant a motion for judgment notwithstanding the verdict to Johns Hopkins and a defendant doctor.

 This case was tried twice.
 The first trial ended in a verdict for the Plaintiff and an award of $50,000 in economic damages and $500,000 in non-economic damages.
 Interestingly, the trial judge, Baltimore City Circuit Court Judge Allen Schwait, believed that he had erred in allowing certain evidence at trial (and because he found it excessive as well).
-To remedy his error, he reduced the malpractice verdict to to $112,500 ($100,000 in non-economic damages and $12,500 in economic damages).
+To remedy his error, he reduced the malpractice verdict to $112,500 ($100,000 in non-economic damages and $12,500 in economic damages).

-Still, the Maryland Court of Special Appeals overruled the Baltimore City Circuit Court Judge on the grounds that the court believed that there was sufficient evidence to go to the jury on the question of informed consent.
+Still, the Maryland Court of Special Appeals overruled the Baltimore City Circuit Court Judge because the court believed that there was sufficient evidence to go to the jury on the question of informed consent.
 If the jury believed the testimony regarding the risks of the plastic surgery included permanent specific risks and the testimony of the Plaintiff was that these risks were not disclosed, it could have reasonably found that these risks were material and that a reasonable person in the Plaintiff’s position would not have had the surgery, had he been known of those risks.

-Jury Verdict Research provides some interesting national data on the likelihood of recovery at trial in a medical malpractice case for various different types of claims:
+Jury Verdict Research provides some interesting national data on the likelihood of recovery at trial in a medical malpractice case for different types of claims:

 Failed Sterilization: 35%

-Foreign Object Left in Body: 66%
+Foreign Objects Left in Body: 66%

 Lack of Informed Consent: 25%